phac-nml/ArborView/README.md

 The tree editor is where the phylogeny is visualized within the center portion of the screen.

-Clicking on the external light grey node(s) at the end of the branches will add them to the selection list so the user can quickly filter the associated metadata for the sample using the `Filter data` button.
+Clicking on the external light grey node(s) at the end of the branches will add them to the selection list panel so the user can quickly filter the associated metadata for the sample using the `Filter data` button.

-Clicking on the internal dark grey node(s) enables the user to select from one of three options:
+Clicking on the internal dark grey tree node(s) displays a menu that enables the user to select from one of three available options:
 1) Collapse/Uncollapse branch: Hides all of the branches associated with the node.
 They can be displayed again by re-selecting the node in question and uncollapsing the branch, or by using the `Redraw tree` button.
-2) Display sub-tree: Uses the selected node as the pseudo-"root" of the tree, enabling the user to "zoom-in" on a clade of interest.
+2) Display sub-tree: Uses the selected node as the pseudo-"root" of the tree, enabling the user to "zoom-in" on a clade of interest and render only a subtree from that node.
 The full tree can be displayed again by using the `Redraw tree` button.
 3) Select all children: Adds all of the external nodes associated with the clade to the selection list.

 ### Metadata Editor

 The metadata editor enables users to view and edit the metadata associated with the phylogeny to add additional contextual information to the analysis.
 This function also enables the user to quickly and efficiently make changes to the metadata, without needing to open and edit it in a separate program.
+To make changes permanent, it is possible to export modified metadata into a text file and re-import it at the later date via the `Export Full Table` button.

 For example:
 - A phylogeny is coloured by the "National Outbreak Code" column in the associated sample metadata, and the user notices there is an unassigned sample that is clustering with a specific outbreak.